 Trinity Theatre is a registered charitable organization founded in 1982.
 Since that time, our mission is to provide integrated and experiential learning, using the arts and intergenerational interactions to facilitate the development of communities across Canada.
 Our mandate is to help individuals develop the resilience to overcome challenges and make successful transitions throughout their lives, ensure purposeful engagement opportunities are made available to all, and that all voices heard.

 Trinity has over 35 years experience creating youth-led peer leadership programs in schools across Canada and the United States – serving youth in both urban and rural settings of Toronto, Ottawa, Vancouver, Halifax, Montreal, Windsor, Detroit, Traverse City, Duluth MI, Sault Ste.
 Marie and Algoma Region, Thunder Bay, Grey-Bruce County, to name only a few.
-With funding support from the National Crime Prevention Strategy, Justice Canada Youth Justice Fund, Health Canada Drug Strategy Community Initiatives Fund, Canadian Heritage and the Toronto District School Board, and other school boards, Trinity has been able to train youth Peer Leaders to support literally thousands of students in transition and at-risk, giving youth the ability to balance their social, emotional, and ethical development with their need for academic achievement.
+With funding support from the National Crime Prevention Strategy, Justice Canada Youth Justice Fund, Health Canada Drug Strategy Community Initiatives Fund, Canadian Heritage and the Toronto District School Board, and other school boards, Trinity has been able to train youth Peer Leaders to support thousands of students in transition and from under served communities, giving youth the ability to balance their social, emotional, and ethical development with their need for academic achievement.
 Trinity has received awards for “outstanding participation as a partner of Toronto District School Board, contributing to the success and well-being of TDSB students through supportive, encouraging and inclusive educational experiences.”

 Trinity’s Co-Directors Alan Richardson and Sandra Crockard have over 30 years of knowledge and experience creating theatre- and art-based programs, tools and resources.
 They draw from a variety of mentoring and mediation practices to provide tools for change to schools and communities and to help students build empathy and compassion.